Guy Penrod: Career

 Penrod was inducted into the Texas Gospel Music Hall of Fame in 2011.

 Penrod's sophomore solo album Hymns debuted at No. 1 on the Nielsen SoundScan Southern Gospel retail chart and became the top-selling southern gospel album of 2012.
 Hymns sold over 100,000 units.

 In 2012, Penrod became the new host of Gospel Music Showcase, a popular Daystar Television Network program that focuses on southern gospel music.
 It can be seen every Saturday.
 The show has been awarded an Emmy.

 Penrod won "Soloist of the Year" from the National Quartet Convention in 2013.

 Penrod released his third solo project titled Worship in May 2014.
 In September 2014, Penrod released his first solo Christmas project entitled "Christmas."
 It became the No. 2 album in Cracker Barrel stores with 30,000 units sold, second only to Blake Shelton.
 Also in 2014, Penrod was inducted into the Gospel Music Hall of Fame alongside the Gaither Vocal Band.

 Penrod released his first solo DVD entitled Live: Hymns & Worship in January 2016.
 The Project was filmed at Thomas Road Baptist Church.
 The release debuted at No. 1 on the Billboard chart for music videos sold upon its release.
 The album debuted at #2 on the "Billboard" chart for contemporary Christian music.

 Penrod was a featured performer at the Faith Freedom & Future Inaugural Ball hosted by the Family Research Council, following the January 2017 inauguration of U.S. President Donald Trump in Washington, DC.

 In March 2017, Penrod returned with an album entitled Classics.
 The album was a new solo recording of popular songs he performed during his tenure with the Gaither Vocal Band.

+Penrod's 7th solo album, Blessed Assurance was released in February 2018.
+The album includes Penrod singing twelve newly recorded hymns featuring his country sound.

 Penrod has often appeared on the stage of the "Grand Ole Opry" as a guest artist.

-Penrod reached back into the well of beloved hymns with his 7th solo release.
-Blessed Assurance was released in February 2018.
-The album includes Penrod singing twelve newly recorded hymns featuring his signature country sound.